tidepool/assessment-client/README.md

         npm install && bower install

-* Run the jquery-amd code from the root of your client folder to create an amd wrapper for the jqueryui components

-        jqueryui-amd app/components/jquery-ui

 * Go to the OAuthProvider project (api-server)

   Copy the app_secrets_dev.js file and paste it into app/scripts folder